SirPepe/ornament/Readme.md

 attribute's setter with inputs than can't be serialized with JSON.`stringify()` throws errors.
 This transformer is really just a wrapper around `JSON.parse()` and `JSON.stringify()` without any object validation.
-Two values are considered equal when their JSON representations equal.
+Two values are considered equal when their JSON representations are equal.

 **Note for TypeScript:** Even though the transformer will accept literally any value at runtime, TS may infer a more restrictive type from the accessor's